Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

   ```text
   |OrderID|OrderGUID|...|OrderShippingMethodPrice|OrderCouponCodes|OrderOtherPayments|
   ```

+  Xperience by Kentico also introduces new fields to the `Commerce_Order` table, `OrderItemTotalTax` and `OrderItemTaxRate`, which are not handled by the migration of orders and are set to 0.
+You need to recalculate these values yourself.

   In case you don't want to migrate all of your orders, you can filter the orders based on their date of creation (in UTC date format), or their status.
 For example: